The Debutante Ball

 After a few weeks of assiduous daily practice, when you think you're ready, do the recording exercise again - and compare it with your first takes, the ones I advised you to keep above.
 If you think you've made enough progress, submit these recordings to professional voice actors - real ones, whose work you know and respect, who have credibility and legitimacy in the profession.

 Chances are that you're not ready to start out professionally, but you may have reached the right level to do a voice-over course with me or someone else.
 If the voice-over coach is serious and doesn't think this is the job for you, he'll tell you so.
-Choose your teacher carefully - I talk about this in my article Voix Off Training, Coaching, Mentoring And Arnaquingwhich I strongly advise you to read it if you don't want to be ripped off by bogus coaches.
+Choose your teacher carefully - I talk about this in my article Voix Off Training, Coaching, Mentoring And Arnaquing, which I strongly advise you to read if you don't want to be ripped off by bogus coaches.
 I offer training courses - all the info is on the page Voice over coaching.

 A word of advice: choose honesty over flattery.
-You'll have sent us the results of several months' work every day, and if those results don't show that you have potential, it's possible that you're not cut out for this job.
+You'll have sent us the results of several months' daily work and if those results don't show that you have potential, it's possible that you're not cut out for this job.
 But that doesn't mean you should stop being interested - quite the contrary.

 If there's a spark, you'll be ready to start learning your new trade.
 Welcome to the ball, and happy dancing!